VWBeetle/wplace-overlay-gallery-tweaks/README.md

 ## Why?

-Wplace's September 2026 update introduced a redesigned overlay gallery and new template management tools.
-While the new interface adds useful functionality, it also takes more clicks to perform some common actions and displays fewer templates at once.
+Wplace's 1.6.0 update introduced a redesigned overlay gallery and new template management tools.
+While the update adds useful functionality, it also takes more clicks to perform some common actions and displays fewer templates at once.
 It also has so many controls that it can be overwhelming.

 This script keeps the new functionality while making the gallery more compact and putting commonly used template actions closer at hand.